MeganBlazevic/deep-learning-challenge/README.md

 - How many neurons, layers, and activation functions did you select for your neural network model, and why?
 - Were you able to achieve the target model performance?
 - What steps did you take in an attempt to increase model performance?

+My Outcomes
+Despite much trial and effort, I was unable to produce a model that had an accuracy rating of 75% of greater.
+Each of the attempts, had minor tweeks, and when working through the intial compile and training, I had made some initial adjustment and attempts that did not have any significant changes in the outcomes of the modeling.